Methodology of the Social Progress Index®

 Infectious diseases

-Age-standardized Disability-Adjusted Life Years (DALYs) rate caused by HIV/AIDS, tuberculosis, diarrhea, intestinal infections, respiratory infections, otitis media, meningitis, encephalitis, diptheria, whooping cough, tetanus, measles, varicella, herpes zoster, malaria, Chagas disease, leishmaniasis, typanosomiasis, schistosomiasis, cysticercosis, cycstic echinococcosis, lymphatic filariasis, onchocerciasis, trachoma, dengue, yellow feber, rabies, intestinal nematode infections, food-borne trematodiases, leprosy, ebola, zika virus, guinea worm disease, sexually transmitted diseases (excluding HIV), hepatitis, and other infectious diseases per 100,000 people.
+Age-standardized Disability-Adjusted Life Years (DALYs) rate caused by HIV/AIDS, tuberculosis, diarrhea, intestinal infections, respiratory infections, otitis media, meningitis, encephalitis, diphtheria, whooping cough, tetanus, measles, varicella, herpes zoster, malaria, Chagas disease, leishmaniasis, trypanosomiasis, schistosomiasis, cysticercosis, cystic echinococcosis, lymphatic filariasis, onchocerciasis, trachoma, dengue, yellow fever, rabies, intestinal nematode infections, food-borne trematodiases, leprosy, Ebola, zika virus, guinea worm disease, sexually transmitted diseases (excluding HIV),hepatitis, and other infectious diseases per 100,000 people.

 Source: Institute for Health Metrics and Evaluation